AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 1. Create simple products for use in the bundle product.
 1. Create a bundle product and associate the simple products.
 1. Get the bundle product and all the associated options.
-1. Delete an option from one section of the bundle products
+1. Delete an option from one section of the bundle products.
 1. Restore the options for a bundle product.

-When creating bundle products from the Adobe Commerce Admin, you can either create the simple products first, or use the automated tool that creates new simple products for use using the wizard.
+When creating bundle products from the Adobe Commerce Admin, you can either create the simple products first, or use the automated tool to create simple products using a wizard.

 ## Who is this video for?